832 WRF 5 (Jantoven 5 mg)

-Jantoven is used in the treatment of deep vein thrombosis, first event; prevention of thromboembolism in atrial fibrillation; pulmonary embolism, recurrent event; pulmonary embolism, first event; thromboembolic stroke prophylaxis (and more), and belongs to the drug class coumarins and indandiones.
+Jantoven is used in the treatment of deep vein thrombosis, first event; prevention of thromboembolism in atrial fibrillation; pulmonary embolism, recurrent event; antiphospholipid syndrome; deep vein thrombosis prophylaxis after hip replacement surgery (and more), and belongs to the drug class coumarins and indandiones.
 For women with mechanical heart valves: There is positive evidence of human fetal risk during pregnancy.
 For other pregnant populations: Not for use in pregnancy.
 Jantoven 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - 5 mg